dmahugh/gcsql-admin/helper-class.md

     print(f"Instance: {instance['name']}")
 ```

-You can find a variety of samples for working with ```CloudSqlAdmin``` in the [samples.py](samples.py) file in this repo.
+You can find examples of working with ```CloudSqlAdmin``` in the [samples.py](samples.py) file in this repo.
 For convenience, those sample use settings from [config.py](config.py) for MY_PROJECT and MY_INSTANCE, so you'll need to set those to your own project and instance names to run the samples.

 If you'd like to call Cloud SQL Admin APIs that _haven't_ been implemented in the entity-specific classes in CloudSqlAdmin, you can use the ```CloudSqlAdmin.service``` member.
 The ```tier_list``` function in samples.py provides an example of how to do this: